 With my Ehlers-Danlos syndrome, I sublux (partially dislocate) my joints all the time.
 I can even fully dislocate them when they are bad.
 This causes extreme amounts of chronic pain.
 On the other side of the spectrum from heated blankets and heating pads is cold.
 It’s always good for a sprain, an aching joint, or a minor injury.
 (I don’t know about you, but I have the clumsy gene!)

 Physical therapy style ice packs, which come in many different sizes and types, are made of a gel material, which makes them flexible enough to do more of a wrap around the joint.
 They have large ones for your back, smaller ones for joints like your knees, and even ones with Velcro that you can wrap around your shoulder or any other joint.
-Overall, I find them much more useful than regular ice packs.
+Overall, I find them much more useful than regular ice packs and they're one of the best chronic pain gifts you can buy to really make a difference in someone's life.

 4. Deep Blue Rub by DOterra

 I honestly swear by Deep Blue Rub, and it makes a great gift for someone with chronic pain.
 Not only does it help my chronic pain, it has a calming scent.
 If your loved one is sensitive to essential oils or smells, then grab a nice bottle of BioFreeze.

 5. Epsom Salt for Hot Baths

 A nice hot bath (with or without bubbles, your preference) is relaxing.
 A nice hot bath with Epsom salt can ease chronic pain.
-There’s a lot of relief after a long day in climbing into a nice warm tub and soaking.
+There’s a lot of relief after a long day in climbing into a nice warm tub and soaking to reduce joint and muscle inflammation.
 I also like to add lavender to my bath for a truly calming experience.

 6. Comfy Clothes